-The Philippine Amateur Basketball League (PABL) Challenge to Champions tournament started on October 5, 1985.
-There were 16 teams, including the top two collegiate squads from the UAAP and NCAA, divided into two groups that played a one-round elimination in each group, with the final eight teams playing in a one-round semifinals to determine the two finalist.
+The Philippine Amateur Basketball League (PABL) Challenge the Champions tournament started on October 5, 1985.
+There were 16 teams, including the top two collegiate squads from the UAAP and NCAA, divided into two groups that will play a round-robin elimination in each group with the final eight teams playing in a one-round semifinals to determine the two finalist.

 The Mama’s Love squad, coach by Jun Noel, which played in the tournament without Jojo Lastimosa, who was suspended by the management for playing with another Cebu ballclub Lhuillier in the Visayan league, were composed of Elmer Cabahug, Ricric Marata, Zaldy Realubit, Norberto Manalili, Jerry Aratan, Calvin Tuadles, Jesus Yuson, Danilo Lastimosa, Larry Villanil, Jose Bayona, William Calvo, Paul Abais and Edgardo Cenabre.